ludwit/sphinx-for-IoT/README.md

 Schreiner, Julien Vandaele, and Thomas Watteyne.
 Fit iot-lab: A large scale open experimental IoT testbed.
 In 2015 IEEE 2nd World Forum on Internet of Things (WF-IoT), pages 459-464, 2015.
+<br><br>
+<a id="28">[28]</a>
+Peter Kietzmann, Lena Boeckmann, Leandro Lanzieri, Thomas C. Schmidt, and Matthias Wählisch.
+A performance study of crypto-hardware in the low-end iot.
+In Proceedings of the 2021 International Conference on Embedded Wireless Systems and Networks, page 79-90, 2021.